mtgagliano/mtgagliano.github.io/index.md

-## Welcome to my Blog
+# Matt Gagliano's Blog

+### Welcome!

-I'll be publishing a weekly blog on topics that interest me, new technology I come across, current events, and more.
+I'll be publishing weekly blog posts on topics that interest me, new technology I come across, current events, and more.

-Stay tuned for more. 😎
+Stay tuned for my first post. 😎